How to Build Home Equity in Canada

 For more facts about fixed and variable rate loans, take a look at this page.

 Refinancing your primary mortgage doesn’t technically qualify as taking out a home equity product, per say.
 However, it does involve a process where you can access your home equity following approval.
 Although this can be done through your current lending source, homeowners often go through the refinancing process to renew their contract with a different source in hopes of acquiring a better interest rate.

 If you choose this route, be warned that you could be charged a penalty for breaking your mortgage contract before your mortgage term is up for renewal.
 If you want to avoid this penalty, simply wait until your term is finished.
 While there will likely be other fees for refinancing in general, they will be less severe if your term has already ended.
 Upon approval, you’ll once again be able to access up to 80% of your home’s appraisal value, minus the amount you have left to pay on your existing mortgage.
 You can then apply for a home equity loan or a HELOC.

-Read this if you’d like more details about accessing your home equity in 2018.
+Read this if you’d like more details about accessing your home equity.

 What Does the Approval Process Look Like?

 Applying for each type of product also involves going through an approval process, where your financial profile will be examined to determine your creditworthiness.
 Since elements such as your monthly income, employment history, credit report, and credit score will be inspected, it’s very important to have them in good shape before you apply.
 While the qualification standards are a bit more forgiving than other credit products (as the loan is secured against your property), your lending source still needs to confirm that you can afford all your payments.